abhay762006/100-days-of-python/README.md

 This repository documents my journey of mastering Python through daily coding, projects, problem-solving, and consistent practice.

-My goal is not just to learn Python but to build a strong foundation for becoming a **Full Stack AI Developer**.
+My goal is to build a strong foundation in Python while developing problem-solving skills and software development practices that will help me become a Full Stack AI Developer.

 Every day I upload: